-Students have the option to write a thesis—which counts for 6 of the 33 degree hours—either scholarly or creative, under the guidance of a faculty director, assisted by a committee of two other graduate English faculty members (chosen in consultation with the Graduate Program Director).
+Students in Creative Writing are required to write a thesis, while a thesis is optional for all others.
+This counts for 6 of the 33 degree hours—either scholarly or creative, under the guidance of a faculty director, assisted by a committee of two other graduate English faculty members (chosen in consultation with the Graduate Program Director).
 One non-English graduate faculty member may be added if a particular thesis topic warrants his or her inclusion.
 The thesis should serve as a capstone experience for the program and should result from original thinking about material introduced in the coursework undertaken during the student’s program of study.
 Normally, each student should first discuss a possible thesis with a faculty member who might serve as director; the director should be a faculty member with whom the student has taken coursework and who has expertise in the student’s area of interest.

 When the topic is well enough defined (which means formulating a clear argumentative approach as well as a general topic to investigate), the student should prepare a formal proposal.
 The Department asks for a 1500-2000 word proposal, which must cover:

 Additionally, the Department requires:

 Proposals are kept on file by the Graduate Program Director.
 Please provide her/him with an electronic copy of the proposal materials.

 Approval of this proposal is documented on the Graduate School’s Thesis Abstract Approval Form, which requires signature from the director and other committee members, the Graduate Program Director, and the Department Head, all of whom must be given time to read and comment on the thesis proposal.
 Students need to ensure that everyone has adequate time to read the proposal, to ask for revisions, and to sign the form before the due date.
 Begin this process well before the Graduate School’s due date.